DavoDC/CoverVidMaker/README.md

 - Utilizes **FFMPEG** ([Official Site](https://www.ffmpeg.org/about.html), [GitHub Releases](https://github.com/GyanD/codexffmpeg/releases)), so I'm grateful for the FFMPEG team's work.
 - Was originally a series of Batch scripts created on June 4th, 2023.
 - Currently exclusive to developers (runs through Visual Studio).
-- For Windows OS only (Command class is designed for Windows)
+- For Windows OS only (Command class is designed for Windows).

 ## Features